 Necklines are more complicated!
-One strategy is to place two fingers above your Adam’s apple to find out where your neckline should be, however that’s just a rule of thumb.
-No-one wants their neckline to be too high; you should aim to let hair continue down below the line of your bottom jaw.
+One strategy is to place two fingers above your Adam’s apple to find out where your neckline should be, however, that’s just a rule of thumb.
+No one wants their neckline to be too high; you should aim to let hair continue down below the line of your bottom jaw.
 Again – our guide to using a beard trimmer deals with necklines in more detail!

 Your grooming routine doesn’t stop when the trimming is done – oh no!
 Now that your majestic beard is looking funky fresh, there’s only one thing left to do.

-Rub it into your palms.
+Rub a few drops into your palms.

 And work it into the skin and hair of your beard.
 Just like in this handy guide about how to apply beard oil!

-Trust us – beard oil will keep your beard smelling diving, feeling soft and looking great throughout the day.
+Trust us – beard oil will keep your beard smelling divine, feeling soft and looking great throughout the day.
 It’s a vital part of beard care, and the final step to every self-respecting fella’s trimming routine.